 Once you’re done testing, click Reset all data to clear the data.

 I hope this helps!
-If you have any more questions about how to get Toasty working at your event, just reach out via Help Chat.
+If you have any more questions about how to use Toasty to make it interactive and engaging for your team meetings, just reach out to us via Help Chat.